Rules for Married People

 If both spouses are 55 or older and not enrolled in Medicare:

-A manual calculation will be needed for the entry on line 6 of Forms 8889 when you provide assistance to a married couple with separate HSAs.
+A manual calculation will be needed for the entry on Forms 8889 when you provide assistance to a married couple with separate HSAs.
 The manual calculation is based upon equal amounts or the amounts agreed upon by the taxpayers.
 Remember the extra contribution amounts for 55 or over must go into the HSA belonging to the person that meets the age requirement.